StackUp-Digital/Artemis-11ty-Starter-Tailwind/README.md

 git remote -v
 ```

-3. If you don't see an upstream, you can add one that points to Shopify's Dawn repository:
+3. If you don't see an upstream, you can add one that points to the Artemis starter repository:

 ```
 git remote add upstream https://github.com/StackUp-Digital/Artemis-11ty-Starter-Tailwind.git
 ```

-4. Pull in the latest Dawn changes into your repository:
+4. Pull the latest changes into your repository:

 ```
 git fetch upstream